UXVirtual/janusvr-wasteland/README.md

 Building
 --------

-1. Run `grunt` from the `rooms` folder of the respository to build the js files for each room from source.
+* Run `grunt` from the `rooms` folder of the respository to build the js files for each room from source.
+* Alternately to use grunt to watch the `rooms/src` folder for changes run `grunt watch` from the root of the repository.

+Every time you build using `grunt` you'll receive feedback on your JavaScript code including line numbers which will suggest improvements.
+In the event of a JavaScript error in your code, the build will fail and it will tell you what you did wrong.